markmelvin/mod-cc-micropython/README.md

 Tap tempo is under development and will be verified when this is available in the Mod Duo X (or Dwarf) firmware.

+## Known Issues
+Since moving to asyncio there is an issue when assigning lists of parameters to a footswitch.
+It appears that the serial bytes are not consumed fast enough and the assignment fails.
+This is being looked into.

 # Running on an STM32 NUCLEO-F446RE development board

 Currently this project runs on an ST Microelectronics NUCLEO-F446RE development board with a [moddevices Arduino shield](https://www.moddevices.com/products/arduino-shield) attached.